AatreyuShau/lingo-surf/README.md

 ## License

-This project is licensed under the GNU gpl License; see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GPLv3.0 License; see the [LICENSE](LICENSE) file for details.

 ---